Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/code.md

 */1 * * * * cd /home/pi/Desktop/Mothbox/ && python3 Measure_Power.py >> /home/pi/Desktop/Mothbox/logs/Measure_Power_log.txt 2>&1
 ```
-change that last line to SchedulerPi4.py if using a pi4 instead.
+Change that last line to SchedulerPi4.py if using a Pi4 instead.
-hit CTRL+X and save, and reboot.
+Hit CTRL+X, save, and reboot.

-upon reboot everthing should be working in mothbox mode!
+Upon reboot, everthing should be working in Mothbox mode!

-if somethign isn't working, check the logs and see if there's a problem.
+If something isn't working, check the logs and see if there's a problem.
-for instance my photos weren't taking, and in the TakePhoto.log, i got an error that said "Permission denied" so i righ clicked takephoto.py, and set its permissions to allow execution, and it worked great!
+For instance my photos weren't taking, and in the TakePhoto.log, I got an error that said "Permission denied."
+I right clicked takephoto.py and set its permissions to allow execution, and it worked great!

 ## Wifi Control hotspot and limiting
 from https://www.raspberryconnect.com/projects/65-raspberrypi-hotspot-accesspoints/203-automated-switching-accesspoint-wifi-network

-download
+Download:
 ```
 curl "https://www.raspberryconnect.com/images/scripts/AccessPopup.tar.gz" -o AccessPopup.tar.gz

-unarchive with
+Unarchive with:

 tar -xvf ./AccessPopup.tar.gz
-change to the AccessPopup folder
+Change to the AccessPopup folder.

 cd AccessPopup

-Run the Installer script
+Run the Installer script.

 sudo ./installconfig.sh
 ```